davew-msft/blockchain-hackathon/wiki/dapps.md

 # Dapp = Distributed App

+To implement good use cases for blockchain, we create applications that work on top of blockchains.
+In general, applications that interact with blockchains are referred to as “decentralized applications” or, in short, just DApps or dApps.

+These applications do not rely on a centralized database but on a blockchain-based decentralized data store.
+There is no single point of failure or control for these applications.

+Generally, we are used to concepts like objects, classes, functions, etc. when we develop conventional software applications.
+However, when it comes to blockchain applications, we need to understand a few more concepts like transactions,accounts and addresses, tokens and wallets, inputs, and outputs and balances.

 Building a dapp isn’t that much more difficult than building a regular app.
 The added complexity comes from having to think in a decentralized way and not having as many mature libraries at your disposal as a regular app developer does.

 You don’t want to have to deal with the pain and annoyance of bootstrapping a blockchain just so you can have your own appcoin.
 It’s not worth it when the Bitcoin blockchain already exists.

+New DAPPs are popping up every day.
+You can explore and discover new ones built on Ethereum by going to https://dappradar.com.
+DappRadar updates a list of all the latest Ethereum Dapps and gives you a preview of what they do

 ## Javascript vs Go